How to pronounce Bienvenue in French?

 - When we say that someone is welcome in the sense of “that we welcome with pleasure, that comes at the right time”, then “welcome” is an adjective and agrees in gender and number.
 In the case of the masculine, it does not take an “e”.
 Ton frère est le bienvenu: your brother is welcome.
 In this example, the word “frère” is a masculine noun.
 That’s why there is no “e” at the end f the word “bienvenu”.

-Check our French pronunciation course if you’re looking to improve your French quickly.
+Check the pronunciation course if you’re looking to improve your French quickly.
 You can get enrolled today and boost your French learning to the next level!